Scheduled MonumentsEnglandCorinium Roman town

 Corinium Roman town is a scheduled monument protected by Historic England under reference 1003426.
 View the official record →

-Corinium is a Romano-British town situated at Cirencester in Gloucestershire, which served as the principal settlement of the Dobunni tribe and became the second-largest town in Roman Britain after London.
+Corinium is a Romano-British town located at Cirencester in Gloucestershire, founded in the first century AD as a military establishment and subsequently developed into one of the most important settlements in Roman Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003426.

 Corinium Roman town is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003426.